• Skip to primary navigation

 • This soup is super simple but tastes likes it’s been cooking all day!
 It is guaranteed to satisfy your comfort food cravings!

 • Use this soup as a way to fill up on your veggies at brunch, lunch or dinner!
-It’s great as an appetizer but filling enough it could easily be a main course when served with a salad like this cruciferous crunch salad or a simple kale salad with roasted delicata squash.
+It’s great as an appetizer but filling enough it could easily be a main course when served with a salad like this cruciferous crunch salad.

 • Add some protein with shredded chicken breast, shredded chicken thighs or canned beans to make this soup even more filling.